 The goal of the graduate program in library media and information technologies is to prepare individuals for professional positions in a variety of information and educational settings.
 The Library Media and Information Technologies program, located within the Department of Leadership Studies, is designed for individuals who may be (1) planning careers in school library media centers at the elementary, middle, and secondary district levels and at regional educational cooperatives or, (2) planning careers as children and youth librarians in public, college, and special information centers.
 (Graduate Bulletin)On-campus requirements for the LIBM program can be found on the Program of Study linked here.

 LIBM Program Application Deadline

 - * An application deadline extension may be granted.

 The Library Media and Information Technologies program is built upon the guiding principals of AASL’s Empowering Learners, the program standards of the American Association of School Librarians, and the program standards for School Library Media by the state of Arkansas.
 The LIBM degree is comprised of 36 semester hours of graduate credit including a Practicum component.
 The LIBM program may be completed within two years and 95% of the courses are offered online.

-Potential students are required to submit a Graduate School application to the Graduate School as well as their GRE scores (ETS), a copy of their current teaching license, a letter of employment verifying at least two years of classroom experience, and their collegiate transcripts.
+Potential students are required to submit a Graduate School application to the Graduate School as well as their GRE scores (ETS), a copy of their current teaching license or Praxis I scores, and their collegiate transcripts.